 APPLICABLE: To existing or new large industrial loads greater than 3,500 kW demand and no more than 10,000 kW demand.
 In order to qualify for this rate schedule a customer must submit prior to initiation of service a District approved electrical capacity and energy consumption plan which shows the customer will be eligible for this rate within the first three months of service.
 If such a plan is submitted showing that a customer will meet the eligibility for this rate, then regardless of actual consumption, the customer will be billed using this rate schedule.
 After the first three months, the customer will be billed each month using the current billed month demand as the criteria to determine the appropriate rate schedule.
 A customer that has established eligibility for this rate class for a previous twelve month time period may remain on this rate schedule up to six months without needing to meet the criteria solely at the District's discretion.
-This rate schedule may apply to Electricity Intensive Loads (EILs - See Customer Service Policies) but is subject to limitations based on the District's assessment of available distribution system capacity.
+This rate schedule does not apply to Large Electricity Intensive Loads (See Schedule 35).